microsoftgraph/microsoft-graph-docs/concepts/quick_start_faq.md

 |[Xamarin Connect](https://github.com/microsoftgraph/uwp-csharp-connect-sample)|![](./images/Check.PNG)|![](./images/Check.PNG)|![](./images/Check.PNG)|![](./images/Check.PNG)|![](./images/Check.PNG)|![](./images/Check.PNG)|

 ## Authentication and authorization
-Questions related to authentication and authorization issues.
+This section answers questions related to authentication and authorization.

 ### Why don't any of the quick start samples show advanced authentication use cases?

 The quick start samples give you an introduction to authentication and Microsoft Graph API calls.
-When you add authentication and Graph API calls to your production application, you need to know how to design for advanced authentication scenarios involving security and conditional access issues.
+When you add authentication and Microsoft Graph API calls to your production application, you need to know how to design for advanced authentication scenarios involving security and conditional access issues.

-You can find out more about advanced authentication scenarios for the authentication library you are using by visiting the authentication library publisher's pages.
+You can find out more about advanced authentication scenarios for the authentication library you are using by visiting the page for the authentication library publisher:

 - [OAuth2Client for Android and iOS](https://github.com/nxtbgthng/OAuth2Client)
 - [Passport for Node](http://passportjs.org/)